Newark Premises Liability Attorney

 Simply put, Newark property owners are responsible for maintaining their property in a safe condition.
-If they do not, and your injuries stem from their negligence, you may have a premises liability claim.
+If they do not, and your injuries stem from their negligence, you may have a premises liability claim, so it’s imperative to contact a skilled Newark premises liability lawyer.
 Premises liability is a subcategory of personal injury law.

 New Jersey premises liability law is complicated, however.